rlpy/rlpy/doc/tutorial.rst

-    This will not terminate the interpreter after running the file and allows you to inspect the objects interactively afterwards (you can exit the shell with CTRL + D)
+    This will not terminate the interpreter after running the file and allows you to inspect the objects interactively afterwards (you can exit the shell with CTRL + D).

 .. _Ipython homepage: http://ipython.org

 What Happens During a Control Experiment
 -----------------------------------------

-During an experiment, the agent does exactly in total `max_steps` learning steps where
+During an experiment, the agent performs a series of episodes, each of which consists of a series of steps.
+Over the course of its lifetime, the agent performs a total of `max_steps` learning steps, each of which consists of:

     1. The agent choses an action given its (exploration) policy
     2. The domain transitions to a new state